 This group departed Fremantle some weeks later, however by the time their small convoy had reached Indonesian waters, it was realised Singapore would soon fall to the Japanese Imperial Army and therefore the men would be left at Java – as reinforcements to the Allied Forces already on Java and further Australian Battalions who would arrived about the same time.
 They became POWs of Japan about a month later and were incarcerated on the island, probably for Farmer it was Bicycle Camp.

 He was selected to work on the Burma end of Thai-Burma Railway with ‘A’ Force Burma No. 4 Group.
-They arrived from Java in Singapore on 12 October 1942 – departing again by ship for Victoria Point in Burma on 14th October 1942.
+They arrived from Java in Singapore on 12 October 1942 – next sailing to northern Burma 1942.

 The men of Williams Force endured a terrible time, slaving on the rail link extraordinary long hours under appalling conditions and moving camps frequently whilst enduring the endless monsoonal rains.

 Arthur was rather fortunate to be included in the Cattle Party on 1 May 1943 – this task took them away from working daily on the railway.
 He was returned to Tamarkan, Thailand from Augganaung 105 km Camp in Burma towards end of 1943 when the Japanese began sending all their POWs working in Burma south to one of several large POW Camps or Hospitals.
 The same procedure occurred with the POWs working on the rail in Thailand.

 He was recovered from Thailand at the end of the war.